Säterdalen is possibly the most beautifully located folkpark in Sweden. It´s a pride to the people of Säter.

 Water power and coin mill

-Dalstugan is designed by Magnus Dahlander and was made in 1920, here there´s still serving in summertime.
-The current chalet was built in the end of the 60´s.
+Dalstugan is designed by Magnus Dahlander and was made in 1920, here there's still serving in summertime.
+The current chalet was built in the end of the 60's.
 In 1931 a new music pavilion was inaugurated on Dalslätten, that now is in the a part of the big stage (Stora scen).
 Dance, concerts and a famous midsummer celebrations attracted people before and still does.
-Through the years a countless amount of artist performed there.
-Among all the celebrities there are names like ABBA, Jerry Williams, Monica Zetterlund, Povel Ramel, Ted Gärdestad and the world champion in boxing Muhammed Ali.
+Through the years a countless amount of artists performed there.
+Among all the celebrities there are names like ABBA, Jerry Williams, Monica Zetterlund, Povel Ramel, Ted Gärdestad and the world champion of boxing Muhammed Ali.